creame/joinchat/README.txt

 @media (max-width: 480px), (max-width: 767px) and (orientation: landscape) {
   .joinchat { --bottom: 60px; }
 }`

-Greater values of z-index are left over, the default value is 400.

 = What about GDPR? =